-3 simple rules that ensure lasting career success
+3 simple rules for lasting career success

 Top performers share key qualities that define their success.
 I refer to these as the Pro Laws.

 - Show up when you're supposed to show up.

 - Provide quality work at every opportunity, no matter how trivial.